Catholic Charities Home > Refugee Immigration Services > FAQs

 Are there medical conditions that exclude refugees from coming to the US?

-Yes, refugees may become US citizens after they have been in the country for five years.
+Yes, refugees may become U.S. citizens after they have been in the country for five years.
 They must first apply for permanent residency after one year in the US.

 Can refugees file for their families to join them?